Surface Pro 2 – My First Impressions

 Type Cover 2

-The Type Cover 2 also has a wider trackpad uses now the same material the Touch Cover is using instead of this hard plastic.
-This makes it not just feel a lot better than the first generation Type Cover, it also adds a more elegant look to it.
+The Type Cover 2 also has a broader trackpad uses now the same material the Touch Cover is using instead of this hard plastic.
+This makes it not just feel a lot better than the first generation Type Cover, and it also adds a more elegant look to it.
 Overall the Type Cover 2 is a very nice upgrade for new and old Surface customers.

 Battery life and Performance